bretgiddings/faythe/README.md

 * Additional packages (libpam-google-authenticator, sudo, bsdutils, uuid, qrencode)
 * Modifications to /etc/pam.d/ssh to enable google-authenticator and management of enrolment
-* Modifications fo /etc/ssh/sshd_config to match two groups (here called faythe-enrol and faythe-users) and enabling of ChallengeResponse.
+* Modifications fo /etc/ssh/sshd_config to match two groups (here called faythe-enrol and faythe-users) and enabling of ChallengeResponseAuthentication.
-* Installation of a systemd service utilising inotify as a helper for completing enrolment of new users
 * An optional file to match group membership to principals
-* Modification of /etc/sudoers to allow running ssh-keygen
+* Modification of /etc/sudoers to allow running ssh-keygen and management of _fayth_enrol_ group.
-* Two scripts - one for enroling (faythe-enrol) and one for re-issuing (reissue)
+* Two scripts - one for enroling (_enrol_) and one for re-issuing (_reissue_)

 # SSH Clients